AdaCore/spark2014/docs/ug/goals.rst

 contribute to establishing the postcondition.
 This introduces a semantic notion of *dead code*: the code in the ``else`` branch is *dead* in the sense that outside the procedure ``P``, no other part of the code should take advantage of the effects in that branch.

-If GNATprove could report this situation, indicating which portion of the code is *dead* in this sense, the programmer could then either correct the contract to reflect both situations or remove the offending portion of the code.
-This detection would rely on the automatic prover ability to record the set of hypotheses it uses to prove a VC.
-Such a feature is currently available for the Alt-Ergo prover.
+GNATprove will report this situation, indicating which portion of the code is *dead* in this sense.
+The programmer can then either correct the contract to reflect both situations or remove the offending portion of the code.

 Another case of incomplete specifications is illustrated by the following simple program::